Derek Law: Cincinnati Reds (2022–2023)

 On August 14, 2022, Law signed a minor league contract with the Cincinnati Reds and was assigned to the Triple-A Louisville Bats.
 He had his contract selected on August 30.
 He made 15 appearances for Cincinnati down the stretch, recording a 2–2 record and 4.08 ERA with 15 strikeouts in 17 2/3 innings pitched.
 On November 15, Law was designated for assignment.
 On November 18, he was non-tendered and became a free agent.

 On January 23, 2023, Law re-signed with the Reds organization on a minor league contract.
 On March 27, the Reds announced that Law had made the Opening Day roster, and would have his contract selected to the 40-man roster.
 In 54 appearances for Cincinnati, he logged a 4–6 record and 3.60 ERA with 45 strikeouts across 55 innings pitched.
 Following the season on November 17, Law was non-tendered and became a free agent.

-Washington Nationals (2024–present)
+Washington Nationals (2024–2025)

 On February 21, 2024, Law signed a minor league contract with the Washington Nationals.
 On March 26, Washington selected Law's contract after he made the team's Opening Day roster.
 He made 75 appearances out of the bullpen for the Nationals on the year, compiling a 7-4 record and 2.60 ERA with 76 strikeouts and one save over 90 innings of work.

 Law began the 2025 season on the injured list due to forearm inflammation, and was transferred to the 60-day injured list on July 5, 2025.
-On July 18, it was announced that Law would require season-ending surgery to repair a partial tear of his flexor tendon.
+On July 18, it was announced that Law would require season-ending surgery to repair a partial tear of a flexor tendon.

+Arizona Diamondbacks (2026-present)

+On January 28, 2026, Law signed a minor league contract with the Arizona Diamondbacks.
+On August 29, the Diamondbacks selected Law's contract and promoted him to the major leagues.
+He made seven appearances for the Diamondbacks and had a 1.00 ERA and five strikeouts over nine innings.
+On September 16, Law was designated for assignment.